ChuckHeintzelman/laravel-recipes/docs/recipes/artisan/cmd-make.md

 Artisan::add(new TestCommand);
 {/php}

+Depending on the structure of your project, you may also have to dump the autoloader.

+{bash}
+$ composer dump-autoload
+{/bash}

 Now the command you created will be available.
+Artisan should list your new command in its list of commands.

+{bash}
+$ php artisan list
+{/bash}
 {/discussion}